Setting up the Schedule Administrator Role Center

 - The No. of Units field will calculate automatically as units are assigned to the area.

-- The No. of Employees field will calculate automatically as employees are assigned to units linked to the area.
+- The No. of Employees field automatically calculates as employees are assigned to units linked to the area.

 Units group specific schedules that are managed as a unit.
 Multiple units can be associated with a single physical location, for example if they are managed by different supervisors or are staffed by different employee groups.
 A unit can belong to only one location and one area.